-12. Loosen tensioning fitting so that approximately 5 or 6 threads are showing and insert cable into fitting as described in preface of this section.
+Loosen tensioning fitting so that approximately 5 or 6 threads are showing and insert cable into fitting as described in preface of this section.
 FULL INSERTION OF THE CABLE IS CRITICAL TO FITTING PERFORMANCE UNDER TENSION.

-13. Tension cable by holding Push-Lock® body at 3/8" wrench flat nearest cable (do not let this section rotate while cable is inserted) and rotating female threaded section of fitting with a 3/8" open-end wrench onto threads.
+13. Tension cable by holding Push-Lock[®] body at 3/8" wrench flat nearest cable (do not let this section rotate while cable is inserted) and rotating female threaded section of fitting with a 3/8" open-end wrench onto threads.

-14. Tension all cables to desired amount.
-It is best to start tensioning at the top and bottom cables of your panel and work in an alternating pattern towards the center of the panel (see illustration below).
+14. Tension all cables to desired amount using alternating method suggested just prior to step 10.
 You may have to make two passes at this because your frame may flex as the cables are initially tensioned thus allowing the previously tensioned cables to lose tension.